rvl-lab-utoronto/backwards-reachability/README.md

 # backwards-reachability
-Using Koopman theory to linearize dynamic systems in order to compute backwards recheability
+Using (backwards) reachability analysis to determine/compute safety guarantees for control policies.